 Here’s everything you should know about student loan deferment and whether it’s right for you:

 - When student loan deferment might make sense for you

-- Pros of student loan deferment
+- Pros and cons of student loan deferment

-- Cons of student loan deferment
+- Alternatives to student loan deferment

 - How student loan deferment compares to other repayment plans

 The first step in both private and federal student loan deferment is making sure you’re eligible.
 You’ll apply for deferment through your loan servicer and will use their form to apply.
 Here are the requirements for common student loan deferments due to financial reasons: